shaunreichman/investment_tracker/docs/TAX_STATEMENT_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.
 This ensures the guide remains accurate and serves as a living document of our progress.

 **Latest Update**: Step 1 (Backend API Enhancement) completed.
 Step 2A (Core Template Addition) completed.
 Step 2B (Advanced Form Features) completed.
-Added hybrid field override toggles, auto-calculated tax payment date, and enhanced form layout with visual grouping.
-Ready to proceed with Step 3 (Form Layout - Phase 1).
+Step 3 (Form Layout - Phase 1) completed.
+Added Material-UI dividers, professional section headers, and enhanced visual organization.
+Ready to proceed with Step 4 (Update Fund Detail Display).

 ### Current Status
-- **Phase 1**: In Progress (Step 1 completed ✅, Step 2A completed ✅, Step 2B completed ✅)
+- **Phase 1**: In Progress (Step 1 completed ✅, Step 2A completed ✅, Step 2B completed ✅, Step 3 completed ✅)
 - **Phase 2**: Future Enhancement (not started)

 ## Implementation Strategy: Two-Phase Approach